sourcehut-mirrors/linkhut/docs/api/overview.md

 ## OAuth Applications

-Personal access tokens are suitable for authenticating yourself, but if you intend to provide software that other sr.ht users can log into, you should [create an OAuth application](https://ln.ht/_/oauth/register) instead.
+Personal access tokens are suitable for authenticating yourself, but if you intend to provide software that other `ln.ht` users can log into, you should [create an OAuth application](https://ln.ht/_/oauth/register) instead.
 The OAuth flow allows end-users to grant your application only the privileges it requires to execute its duties and to revoke this access at any time.
 This is accomplished